mramitkb/40-Days-of-JavaScript/Day-12/README.md

     for deep cloning.

-## 10. Loop and print values using Object destructuring
+## Task 10: Loop and print values using Object destructuring
 ```js
 const users = [
   {